-In the past years, more and more countries have made it mandatory to file annual and tax reports based on the IFRS standards using the XBRL format.
-Each authority has made their own XBRL taxonomy.
-However – ParsePorts generic XBRL solution is able to work with all of them.
+More and more countries are making it mandatory for companies to file annual financial and tax reports in the XBRL format based on the IFRS standards.
+Each authority has made their own XBRL taxonomy, which complicates things a little, but the generic ParsePort XBRL solution works with all XBRL taxonomies.

-There are multiple ways to convert financial statements to XBRL and file it to the local authorities.
-The filing can be done by uploading the relevant files to a website.
-You can also choose to transfer directly via the conversion software.
+There are multiple ways to convert your financial statement into XBRL and there are just as many ways to file it to your local authorities.
+The filing is often accomplished by uploading the relevant files to a website, but you can also choose to transfer your files directly via the conversion software.

-Together with our partners, we can facilitate the entire process of auditing and digitally signing the XBRL files.
+Our XBRL Reader displays the hash total, so the auditor can confirm that the file is correctly audited and validated.
+Together with our partners, we are able to facilitate the entire process of auditing and digitally signing the XBRL files.